Neural networks and back-propagation explained in a simple way

 Notice how, if we consider only the first input 0, we can say that the network predicted correctly the result!

-Simply speaking, the machine learning goal becomes then to minimise the loss function (to reach as close as possible to 0).
+Simply speaking, the machine learning goal becomes then to minimize the loss function (to reach as close as possible to 0).

-We can just transform our machine learning problem now to an optimisation process that aims to minimise this loss function.
+We can just transform our machine learning problem now to an optimization process that aims to minimize this loss function.

 Step 4- Differentiation

-Obviously we can use any optimisation technique that modifies the internal weights of neural networks in order to minimise the total loss function that we previously defined.
+Obviously we can use any optimization technique that modifies the internal weights of neural networks in order to minimize the total loss function that we previously defined.
 These techniques can include genetic algorithms or greedy search or even a simple brute-force search: